paulch42/lean-spec/README.md

 [Lean](https://leanprover.github.io) is a dependently typed functional programming language that incorporates the correspondence between propositions and types (and between proofs and programs).
-As such it is able to serve as a basis for the formalisation of mathematics (i.e., the specification and proof of theorems).
+As such it is able to serve as a basis for the formalisation of mathematics (i.e., the statement and proof of theorems).
 Indeed, a considerable body of mathematics has been formalised in [version 3 of Lean](https://leanprover-community.github.io), and is packaged as [mathlib](https://github.com/leanprover-community/mathlib).
 A good introduction to the use of Lean for the formalisation of mathematics is